 Section title: The U.S. economy is digitalizing at an extremely rapid pace.

-Between 2002 and 2016 the shares of U.S. jobs and employment that require substantial digital knowledge rose rapidly, whether because of changes in the digital content of existing occupations (the largest effect, by far) or due to shifts in the distribution of occupations.
-View page 7 of the report pointer icon »
+Between 2002 and 2016, the shares of U.S. jobs that require substantial digital knowledge rose rapidly, whether because of changes in the digital content of existing occupations or due to shifts in the distribution of occupations.
+Read more about the changing U.S. workforce – pointer icon »

+Workers of every stripe—from corporate finance officers to sales people to utility workers and nurses—are now spending sizable portions of their workdays using tools that require digital skills.

 (INTERACTIVE GRAPHIC: CHANGE OVER TIME)